yamitzky/redashbot/README.md

 ### REDASH_HOST and REDASH_API_KEY (optional)

-Re:dash's URL and its API Key.
+Redash's URL and its API Key.

 ## REDASH_HOST_ALIAS (optional)
-Re:dash' URL accessible from the bot.
+Redash' URL accessible from the bot.

 ### REDASH_HOSTS_AND_API_KEYS (optional)

-If you want to use multiple Re:dash at once, specify this variable like below
+If you want to use multiple Redash at once, specify this variable like below

 ```
 REDASH_HOSTS_AND_API_KEYS="http://redash1.example.com;TOKEN1,http://redash2.example.com;TOKEN2"
 ```

-or if you need to specify REDASH_HOST_ALIAS for each Re:dash, like below
+or if you need to specify REDASH_HOST_ALIAS for each Redash, like below

 ```
 REDASH_HOSTS_AND_API_KEYS="http://redash1.example.com;http://redash1-alias.example.com;TOKEN1,http://redash2.example.com;TOKEN2"